KevinLe563/minecraft-towny/README.md

 The main and only source of currency.
 See jobs reborn docs for more info.

 Note that when you leave a job, you will lose 30 levels in that job.

+Do NOT grind your jobs near the town.
+Use TPR command above.
+When grinding try to leave the landscape as presentable as possible.
+If massive holes and other leftover disasters like floating trees are found, you will be punished.

 ### Commands